zeroInterest/zeroInterest.github.io/_posts/arbitrage-and-time-travel/2021-03-28-why-potential-inflation-could-lead-to-a-financial-crisis.md

 **Stocks as the only attractive investment vehicle**

 Such a long period of low interest rates inflated stock prices.
 Figure 3, shows how cyclically adjusted S&P 500 price-to-earnings ratio has been rising during the last decade, being quite high in comparison to other periods of time (specially before the dot-com bubble).
-Stock prices started trading at a premium, because there were no attractive alternative investments, this channelled much of the liquidity into equities (bonds with almost no interest or even negative interests were not an attractive investment anymore).
+Stock prices started trading at a premium, because there were no attractive alternative investments, this channelled much of the liquidity into equities (bonds with almost no interest or even negative interests were not an attractive investment anymore) {% cite shiller2020cape %}.
 Hence, low interest rates justify high stock prices, since stocks are highly attractive relative to bonds.

 {% include image.html url="/assets/img/9al89cizwuy61.png" description="Figure 3.
 Cyclically adjusted S&P 500 price-to-earnings rations" %}